Emergency Room For Rash Treatment in Katy, TX

 What Is Body Rash and Its Treatment?

-Care that calms a flaring rash fast and rules out the allergic reactions and infections that can hide behind a worsening patch of skin.
+Care that calms a worsening skin rash and rules out the serious allergic reactions and infections that can cause it.

-Rash treatment at RapidCare ER focuses on figuring out what’s triggering the skin reaction, easing the itching, swelling or pain and ruling out emergencies like a severe allergic reaction, cellulitis or shingles.
-Depending on your situation, your visit may include a thorough skin exam, blood work, allergy assessment, swabs if infection is suspected and an airway check if signs of anaphylaxis are present.
+Rash treatment at RapidCare ER in Katy focuses on identifying what’s causing your skin rash, relieving itching, swelling, or pain, and determining when a rash is an emergency.
+Depending on your symptoms, your visit may include a thorough skin exam, blood work, allergy assessment, swabs if infection is suspected, and an airway evaluation when signs of anaphylaxis are present.

 Care may include: